 The executive coach is brought in to identify strengths and weaknesses, increase an executive’s effectiveness, broaden his or her thinking, set goals, and develop a plan of action to meet them.
 This requires the executive coach to know how to build a professional relationship based on honesty.
 A coach should also be ready to help the client identify skills gaps and differentiate between current and desired performance.
 A coach that asks well-formed, open-ended questions and then really listens to the answers helps the client identify possible solutions.
 Ultimately, executive coaching should be supportive and encouraging and should drive specific personal and business results.

 Business coaching isn’t a “once and done” scenario, but requires both coach and client to look forward, be flexible, honestly identify opportunities for improvement, and develop specific plans for making them.
-If you would like to learn more about business coaching and other relevant topics like business culture transformation, I invite you to sign up for my newsletter mailing list.
+If you would like to learn more about business coaching and other relevant topics like business culture transformation, please contact me here.
 Being the best business coach you can be requires commitment to continual learning and improvement.